Cocaine Abuse and Addiction

 The majority of cocaine users entering substance abuse treatment use multiple drugs.11 Detox from cocaine involves abstinence from the substance and may also include medical management of any severe withdrawal symptoms, whether they are attributed to cocaine or another substance.12

 There are currently no government-approved medications to help with the cessation of and treat cocaine use.
-However, like other substance use disorders, behavioral therapy is effective for continued sobriety and avoiding relapsed.
+However, like other substance use disorders, behavioral therapy is effective for continued sobriety and avoiding relapse.
 This can include cognitive behavioral therapy, contingency management, and 12-step or mutual help programs.1, 12

 Depending on the severity of the cocaine use disorder, a person in recovery may choose an outpatient therapy model or inpatient treatment.